wp-plugins/eshop/trunk/readme.txt

 Due to increasing demands we no longer offer free CSS support.

 = Custom Merchant Gateways =
+Note - the fix in 6.3.4 was reverted in 6.3.5 - this code is not necessary at this time.
 If you are using a custom gateway you will need to update the code before upgrading past 6.3.3.
 Find this code:
 `//affiliate